lpw25/namespaces/readme.md

 It is not immediately clear which approach is better, although it is worth noting that jbuilder takes the second approach in its emulation of namespaces.

+### Loading `.cmxs` files at different points in the namespace?

+Currently the proposal treats all unit names in `cmxs` files as absolute names -- so a unit named `Foo` in the `cmxs` file is linked into the executable as `Foo`.
+However, we could add additional functionality to the `Dynlink` module to allow a `cmxs` file to be loaded at a different point in the executable's namespace.

+For example, you might do:

+    Dynlink.loadfile "bar.cmxs" ~at:"Bar"

+to load the units in `bar.cmxs` underneath `Bar` in the executable's namespace -- so a unit named `Foo` in `bar.cmxs` would be linked into the executable as `Bar.Foo`.

+This would be more difficult to implement than the simple scheme proposed above, but it could be useful in some cases.

+### Should we provide similar functionality to ocamlfind's plugin support?

+Most OCaml programs that use dynamic linking to support plugins use their own mechanism for finding and loading `cmxs` files.
+However, ocamlfind also provides its own support for doing this.
+In particular, it will automatically load the `cmxs` files of libraries if a plugin depends on them and they are not already linked into the executable.

+We could provide similar support with this proposal.
+In an ideal world this would support directly linking the required `.cmx` files based on the `OCAML_NAMESPACES` variable.
+However, OCaml does not support dynamic linking of `cmx` files, requiring them instead to be included within a `cmxs` file.
+As such we would probably need to use a separate environment variable along with a convention for finding the appropriate `cmxs` file.
+It is possible that such a mechanism would be better implemented as a third-party library.

 ## Implementation